rushikeshya/EYE_CONTROLLED_MOUSE/README.md

 # EYE_CONTROLLED_MOUSE
-The program captures video from the computer's camera using OpenCV and displays a live feed of the camera stream with the detected facial landmarks and circles around the right eye to indicate that it's being tracked.
-And vertical distance between left eyelids for click operation.
+To use the Eye Controlled Mouse program, you need to position your face in front of the camera such that the right eye is clearly visible.
+As you move your right eye, the program will track the eye movements and move the mouse pointer accordingly.
+To perform a click operation, simply close your left eye, and the program will detect the change in the vertical distance between your left eyelids and perform a click event.